 Inadvertent releases of liquid from the sediment transfer or processing equipment could result from valve misalignment, hose rupture, or tank overflow.
 Any leakage during transfer of the Reactor Building basement liquid/sediment onto the 305' elevation of the Reactor Building would simply drain back to the basement floor and would remain within the building.
-Personnel exposure would be minimized since Reactor Building access is controlled.
+Personnel exposure Isminimized since Reactor Building access is controlled.
 No inadvertent environmental release of this water would occur.
 Inadvertent release scenarios in the Auxiliary Building were contemplated without allowance for initial detection.
 The scenarios and their consequences are described in the sections that follow.

-4.3.1 Sp

-Spent Resin Storage Tank Overflow
+4.3.1 Spent Resin Storage Tank Overflow

 The overfill of the SRST has been considered in the event of a postulated instrument failure and/or an operational error.
 Liquid levels in the SRST are continuously monitored by automatic sonic level detectors.
-As a result of overfill, liquid/sediment would fill the SRST and overflow through the existing 2" overflow line, to a floor drain which drains to the Auxiliary Building sump.
-Other tank exit pathways will be isolated during all sediment transfer operations.
-Since the overflow line ends one inch above the funnel shaped floor drain, a minor amount of slurry may spill onto the cubicle floor (AX008 or AX009).
+As a result of overfill, liquid/sediment would fill the SRST and overflow through the existing 2" overflow line, to a floor drain which drains to the Auxiliary Building Sump (ABS).
+Other tank exit pathways are isolated during all sediment transfer operations.
+Since the overflow line ends one inch above the funnel shaped floor drain, a minor amount of slurry may spill onto the cubicle floor (AXOO8 or AXOO9).

-Radiation detectors located on these overfill lines, or at the floor drain, will sense this increase in radiation and activate an alarm located near the transfer pump skid.
-Additionally, any increase in the ABS level caused by an overflow would be detected at the radwaste panel digital voltmeter readout, which will be monitored during sediment transfer operations.
-No inadvertent release to the environment would occur and personne exposure would be negligible since the ABS is in a locked, high radiation area and the SRST cubicles (AX008 and AX009) will have limited access dependant on discharge dose rates during process operations.
+Any increase in the ABS level caused by an SRST overflow would be detected at the radwaste panel digital readout, which is monitored during sediment transfer operations.
+No inadvertent release to the environment would occur and personnel exposure would be negligible since the ABS is in a locked, high radiation area and the SRST cubicles (AXOO8 and AXOO9) have limited access dependant on discharge dose rates during process operations.